matthewlefler/devcade-onboard-ui-revamp/README.md

 There is a file called .env.template in the `./onboard` folder.
 Fill this in with appropriate values for the backend and frontend.

+### Running outside a container

+In onboard/frontend, run dotnet-run
+In onboard/backend, run cargo run

+The frontend will log errors about not being able to connect until the backend is up and running

 ### Building and Launching the Container

 ```